Tap the text to show or hide reading controls.

 In my past life, I possessed it into the body of a Skeleton Knight.

-Park Haneul had accumulated deeds as a Skeleton Knight and risen to Death Knight by his own power, and with Yujin’s remodeling and the support of items added on, had been promoted to Doom Knight.
+Park Haneul had piled up deeds as a Skeleton Knight and risen to Death Knight by his own strength, then, with Yujin’s remodeling and a stack of added items, been promoted to Doom Knight.
+In the end he attained an ultimate enlightenment and became a Hell Knight, a top-tier undead not even recorded in the Library of Knowledge.

 What if I’d given Park Haneul a strong body to begin with?